 Individuals cannot make an application for a DAS because it is important to have unbiased financial advice before going ahead with any financial product.
 The Scottish Government has set up the Debt Arrangement Scheme this way to ensure you understand the commitment you are taking on and receive debt counseling tailored to your circumstances.

 There are fees involved with the administration of your DAS.
 Your money adviser may or may not charge for their services, but a payment distributor will always charge.
 As they shield you from creditors and take away all the hassle of dealing with them, it is only to be expected they will make a charge.
-To ensure the maximum amount gets to your creditors, their fees are capped at a maximum level of 10% of the payments you make.

 You Must Have More Than One Debt